Last Updated on September 14, 2022

-This brief post will help you by bringing you up to speed on the numbers used to identify each position on the diamond.
+This short article will help bring you up to speed quickly on the numbers used for each position on the diamond.

 List of Position Numbers in Baseball

-Quite simply, baseball’s position numbers are used to identify defensive players and to track plays for scorekeeping purposes.
+Simply put, baseball’s position numbers are most commonly used to identify position players and to record plays when keeping score.

-The numbers assigned to each defensive position are as follows:
+The numbers that are designated for each position on the field are as follows:

-It means a ground ball was hit to the Second Baseman, who fielded it and threw it to the Shortstop for the out then on to the First Baseman for the second out.
+It means a ground ball was hit to the Shortstop, who fielded it and threw it to the Second Baseman for the out then on to the First Baseman for the second out.